danieldelarivam/danieldelarivam.github.io/content/poetry/example.md

 Annunciation
 ----------

-Play this silk song, loose and trembling, \n that only cradles the night and rocks stars in another sea.
+Play this silk song, loose and trembling, \nthat only cradles the night and rocks stars in another sea.

-From the depths of darkness, golden boats are born with the hands of forgotten bodies, almost dismantled in the wind.
+<p>From the depths of darkness, golden boats are born </p>
+with the hands of forgotten bodies, almost dismantled in the wind.

 And the wind hits the ropes, trembling opaque sails,